Slicer/slicer-media-assets/SlicerIcons/SlicerIconDesignGuidelines/README.md

 <img src="https://github.com/user-attachments/assets/a8bf9222-2fe5-4d08-8442-f5f545186a23" width="200">

-### 2. SET USEFUL INKSCAPE SETTINGS PREFERENCES
+### 2. SET USEFUL INKSCAPE PREFERENCES:

 **Before opening or importing an existing SVG file**, It's useful to configure some basic Inkscape Settings.
-Below are tips for setting interaction and document properties, and creating grids to guide “pixel-perfect” design.
-The preferences menu is available under Inkscape->Settings.
+Below are tips for setting basic units, workspace dimensions, interaction and document properties, and creating grids to guide “pixel-perfect” design.
+The Inkscape Preferences menu is available under Inkscape->Settings.
 Preferences that are particlarly useful are:

 * Inkscape->Preferences->Imported Images: make sure SVG import mode is set to “include”.
-* Inkscape->Preferences->Imported Images: if required, here is where you set default import/export resolutions.
+* Inkscape->Preferences->Imported Images: make sure that import and export resolution is the standard 96 dpi.
-* Inkscape->Preferences->Interface->Grids: set the grid units to px; and set up a grid you like here.
+* Inkscape->Preferences->Interface->Grids: set the grid units to px; and set Origin X and Y = 0.0, Spacing X and Y = 1.0, and a grid line every 1 px.
 * Inkscape->Preferences->Interface->Color Selector: choose the types of color selectors you'd like to have access to.
-* Inkscape->Preferences->Behavior->Steps: set arrow key translation & rotation metrics.
+* Inkscape->Preferences->Behavior->Steps: set/re-set arrow key translation & rotation metrics to match the kind of big or small nudges you need.

 ### 3. SET INKSCAPE DOCUMENT PROPERTIES

-Once you open an SVG file, confirm that your Document Properties are good to go:
+If you're using one of Slicer's templates, the following Document Properties should already be set.
+If you are starting from scratch, the Document Properties menu is available under File->Document Properties.
+Some useful properties are:

+**In the Document Properties->Display Tab:**

-* In File->Document properties, under the Display Tab, set resolution and units:
+* set resolution to 24x24 and units to pixels:
+* make sure Scale = 1.0
+* make sure Viewbox is configured with X=0, Y=0, width=24, height=24

+**In the Document Properties->Grids Tab:**

+  * Create a rectangular grid
+  * Check Enabled, Visible, and Snap to visible.
+  * Make sure grid units are set to pixels.
+  * If not specified in Inkscape Preferences already, set Origin X and Y = 0.0, Spacing X and Y = 1.0, and select a grid line every 1 unit.

 * ----WORK IN PROGRESS----
-Set up your page format to be “Custom”,
-Set your Page units to be pixels
-Set your Display units to be pixels
-Set the Document width & height to match whether you are using Slicer's 24dp template or Slicer's 48dp template. (depends on lowest resolution for Slicer and what multiples of it we need) [For example, choose 24 for Material Symbol Icons if 24x24dp is chosen].
-Choose 1.0 for Scale (“pixels per user unit”)
-Open the Viewbox settings and choose X=Y=0.0; width & height [24] to create a display viewport that includes the whole document.

-In File->Document properties, under the Grids Tab, set up grids to delineate sets of pixels that will scale down to a single pixel when the icon is resized to its lowest resolution.
-For Material Symbols Icons at opsz 24:
-Create grid1 with lines spaced by 1px and origin X,Y = 0,0; then
-Create grid2 with lines spaced by 1px, and origin X,Y = 0.5px.
-This puts grid2 marks in the center of each pixel.
-Render the grid2 with dots for readability.
-For each grid, check enable, visible, and enable snap to visible grid.

-To reduce off-grid errors and for convenience, set arrow key increments for translation and rotation:
-In Inkscape->Preferences->Behavior->Steps, set “arrow keys move by” to be half a grid space 0.5px.
-In Inkscape->Preferences->Behavior->Steps, also set “rotation snaps” to be 15 degrees.

-In File->Document properties, under the Color Tab, set up the correct color profile:
-Inkscape’s default color profile is sRGB (Inkscape’s default) Inkscape’s color profile functionality is brittle, so if you haven’t ever changed it, for print or whatever, just leave it alone.